M.J. Fievre: Founding Editor

 Laura Richardson: Poetry Editor

-Laura is a graduate of the MFA creative writing program at Florida International University, where she received an Academy of American Poets award.
+Laura was raised in north Florida by a mother from south Georgia.
+She has an MFA in creative writing from Florida International University, where she received an Academy of American Poets award.
+Publications include Oxford American, Tigertail: A South Florida Annual, and Wingbeats: Exercises and Practice in Poetry.
 Her interests are dog fur, rotting seaweed, and death.
 In her spare time she listens obsessively to Alejandro Escovedo and worries about her Chihuahua’s feelings.

 Patricia Warman: Poetry Editor